jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

   <b>account_model User</b>
 end
 </code></pre>

 !SLIDE
 .notes However, you can pass a block to account_model if you want to be able to change which account model to use based on a request parameter.
-This ability to specify a block to override behavior and give complete control is how Rodauth is able to achieve its flexibility.
+All of Rodauth's configuration settings accept blocks to allow more detailed control during configuration.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

   account_model do
     if <b>request.params['admin']</b>
       <b>Admin</b>